kyzima-spb/flask-yookassa/README.rst

 Notifications handler
 ---------------------

-Any entry point can be decorated with a special :py:meth:`~flask_yookassa.Yookassa.hookhandler` decorator.
+Any entry point can be decorated with a special ``flask_yookassa.Yookassa.hookhandler`` decorator.

 The decorator checks the request for spam.
 The request must come from allowed IP addresses, the resource is checked for existence and for the relevance of the status: